samugd17/proyecto-ets/doc/use-case-diagram.md

 ### Description

-TableStars will be a platform to play classic tabletop games online and with a new layer of challenge.
+TableStars will be a platform to play classic board games online and with a new layer of challenge.

-We aim to create a tabletop gaming community that revolves around competition and betting, giving our players a selection of classic tabletop games and a wide range of tables both free and paid with different types and ammounts of bets.
+Our goal is to create a board game community that revolves around competition and betting, offering our players a selection of classic games and a wide range of both free and paid tables, with different types and amounts of bets, depending on the currency used.
+There will be two, virtual coins and diamonds.

+Our first game to be implemented will be Parcheesi, which will have two table sizes: 4 players, 6 players.
+And it will have up to 4 tables of different betting levels, in its paid game modes.

+Game modes are as follows:
+- _Virtual prize party_: In this mode you can bet your virtual coins.
+- _Real prize party_: In this mode you can bet your diamonds.
+- _Guest party_: In this mode, you can play as a guest or you can logged in with your current user and play versus random people for free.
+- _Friends party_: In this mode you can play against your friends in the game.

+In addition to all this, the application will have a store where you can buy different skins for the boards, dice and player tokens, and where you can exchange diamonds for virtual coins.
+In case of not having enough diamonds, they can also be purchased directly from the store.

 ## Actors identification.
 - Guest